zushenyan/HTML5-realtime-multiplayer-demo/README.md

 # HTML5 Realtime Multiplayer Demo

 A HTML5 realtime multiplayer demonstration.
-The game is written in Javascript on client and Python on server.
+The game is written in Javascript for client and Python for server.

 ## Library in use
 * Javascript: [socket.io](https://github.com/learnboost/socket.io)